When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

 Intuitively, such an axiom tells us that, when a subset of the elements of an~$R$-fact are accessible, then another element of the fact becomes accessible (by performing an access).
-An \emph{original truncated accessibility axiom} is a truncated accessibility axiom which is in the set~$\Delta$ provided as input to Proposition~\ref{prop:linearizeaccessids}, i.e., the one that we obtained in the reduction to query containment.
+We will start by considering what we call the \emph{original truncated accessibility axioms}: these are simply the (Truncated Accessibility) axioms in the set~$\Delta$, which are in the form above, i.e., with a single $\accessible$ fact in the head.
 For these axioms, the set $P$ is the set of input positions of some method~$\mt$ on~$R$.
-In this proof, we will also study truncated accessibility axioms that are not given in~$\Delta$ are \emph{implied} by the original truncated accessibility axioms in~$\Delta$ and by the constraints in~$\Sigma$.
-We call them the \emph{derived truncated accessibility axioms}.
+We will also study candidate derived truncated accessibility axioms that are not necessarily given in~$\Delta$, but which are semantically \emph{entailed} by the original truncated accessibility axioms in~$\Delta$ and by the constraints in~$\Sigma$.
+By entailment, we always mean the semantic notion discussed in Section~\ref{sec:prelims}, i.e., entailments witnessed by a chase proof starting with facts in the body of the dependency, concluding with an instance having a suitable homomorphism from the head of the dependency.
+The candidate derived truncated accessibility axioms that are entailed are simply called the \emph{derived truncated accessibility axioms}.

-There can be exponentially many truncated accessibility axioms, but we will not need to compute all of them: it will suffice to compute those of small \emph{breadth}.
-Formally, the \emph{breadth} of a truncated accessibility axiom is the size of~$P$.
-Note that the number of possible truncated accessibility axioms of breadth $b$ is at most $r \cdot a^{b+1}$, where $r$ is the number of relations in the signature and $a$ is the maximal arity of a relation.
+There can be exponentially many derived truncated accessibility axioms, but we will not need to compute all of them: it will suffice to compute those of small \emph{breadth}.
+Formally, the \emph{breadth} of a candidate derived truncated accessibility axiom is the size of~$P$.
+Note that the number of possible candidate derived truncated accessibility axioms of breadth $b$ is at most $r \cdot a^{b+1}$, where $r$ is the number of relations in the signature and $a$ is the maximal arity of a relation.
 We show that we can efficiently compute the derived truncated accessibility axioms of a given breadth, by introducing a \emph{truncated accessibility axiom saturation algorithm}.

-The algorithm iteratively builds up a set $O$ of triples $(R,\vec p,j)$ with~$\vec p$ a set of positions of~$R$ of size at most $w$ and $j$ a position of~$R$.
-Each such triple represents the following truncated accessibility axiom of breadth $\leq w$:
+The algorithm iteratively builds up a set $O$ of triples $(R,\bar{p},j)$ with~$\bar{p}$ a set of positions of~$R$ of size at most $w$ and $j$ a position of~$R$.
+Each such triple represents the following candidate derived truncated accessibility axiom of breadth $\leq w$: